fkoulen/Blurz/README.md

 Please refer [Rainmeter's documentation](https://docs.rainmeter.net/manual/installing-skins/) for instructions about manual installation by downloading the files as a ZIP.

+## Usage
+Read the [wiki](https://github.com/fkoulen/Blurz/wiki) to find information about how to use and customize the skins!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.